-Molecular screening for the detection of Escherichia coli is used for laboratory documentation of infections involving this particular germ.
+Molecular testing for the detection of Escherichia coli is used for laboratory documentation of infections involving this particular microbe.

-Coliforms (Escherichia coli, E. coli) are one of the many species of microorganisms that live in the human gastrointestinal system, known as the normal intestinal flora (intestinal microbiome).
-It is a Gram negative, rod-forming bacterium belonging to the family Enterobacteriaceae.
-When in the large intestine, it helps with the processing of non-digestible ingredients, the production of vitamin K and the absorption of nutrients.
+Escherichia coli (E. coli) is one of the many species of microorganisms that live in the human gastrointestinal system, known as the normal intestinal flora (intestinal microbiome).
+It is a Gram-negative, rod-shaped bacterium belonging to the family Enterobacteriaceae.
+When in the large intestine, it helps with the processing of non-digestible ingredients, the production of vitamin K, and the absorption of nutrients.
 It was discovered in 1885 by a German pediatrician and bacteriologist, Theodor Escherich.
-The numbers accompanying Escherichia coli are enormous: the number of individual Colobacteria excreted by humans in a single day ranges between 100 billion and 10 trillion.
+The numbers accompanying Escherichia coli are enormous: the number of individual E. coli excreted in stool by one human in a single day ranges between 100 billion and 10 trillion.

 Escherichia coli cannot form spores.
 Thus, actions that kill all active bacteria, such as pasteurization or even simple boiling, are effective in eliminating them without requiring a more stringent process to inactivate the spores.

-Enteric coliforms are divided on the basis of certain infectious properties into:
+Enteric E. coli is divided on the basis of certain infectious properties into:

-- Enterotoxic strains (ETEC - causative agent of diarrhea in humans, pigs, sheep, goats, cattle, dogs and horses)
+- Enterotoxigenic strains (ETEC - the causative agent of diarrhea in humans, pigs, sheep, goats, cattle, dogs, and horses)

-- Enteropathogenic strains (EPEC - causative agent of diarrhea in humans, rabbits, dogs, cats and horses)
+- Enteropathogenic strains (EPEC - the causative agent of diarrhea in humans, rabbits, dogs, cats, and horses)

-- Berthogenic strains (VTEC - found in pigs, cattle, dogs and cats)
+- Verotoxigenic strains (VTEC - found in pigs, cattle, dogs, and cats)